 Such a project would likely be covered by permitted development rights and so would not require planning permission, though the work would have to comply with building regulations.
 This is a job for a building contractor or specialist design-and-build loft company.
-Find out more about planning and designing a loft conversion in our guide.
-Discover how to plan an en suite bathroom in our dedicated guide, too.
+Find out more about loft conversion costs and more in our guide.

 2. An above-garage room extension

 House extensions for every budget between £20,000 and £30,000 can include building an extension over a garage that's already there.
 It is more cost-effective than building a new ground-floor extension, providing the existing foundations can take the load (an engineer or surveyor can advise).

 You’ll also need a designer and contractor.
 An added bonus is that no garden space is sacrificed, but in most instances you will require planning permission from your local planning department, with the application fee costing £172.
 A 17m² extension above a typical attached single garage would cost £900 to £1,500 per m².
 Building regulations would apply, of course.

 If you don't have the budget to create the extension you want, a more cost-efficient way to get the rooms you need is to look at reworking the space you have.